aaronsaray/aaronsaray.com/content/blog/internet-explorer-css-hacks-transparent-png-and-selectors.markdown

 ```css
 html>body {}
 ```

 _I can't tell you how many times I wished for the parent/child selector option in IE 6.
 I've written way too many `ul ul ul li ul` type strings_

-Next, lets check out the behavior for transparent GIFs:
+Next, let's check out the behavior for transparent GIFs:

 First off, use the conditional comment to bring in the stylesheet only when needed.